Start here: https://burlingtonathletics.com/forms-resources/online-registration/ to register and be sure your physical is up to date.

 - Classic skis – Waxable (aka no fish scales) Fitting is weight dependent, have someone help you get the right pair.

-- Skate skis – Weight dependent, have someone help.
+- Skate skis – Weight dependent, have someone help you select them.

 - Skate poles – Length should hit between the chin and nose.
 Looking for light poles – stay away from the ones with the big baskets.